 The Role Of Nutrition In Oral Health

-Strong teeth and healthy gums require a balanced diet full of essential minerals like calcium, phosphorus, and vitamins C and D. In contrast, a diet rich in processed foods and sugar raises your chances of gum disease and tooth decay.
-And with gum disease linked to many serious physical conditions, it is wise to take care of your mouth.
+Strong teeth and healthy gums require a balanced diet full of essential minerals like calcium, phosphorus, and vitamins C and D. In contrast, a diet rich in processed foods and sugar raises your chances of gum disease and tooth decay, with gum disease being linked to many serious physical conditions.

 This article will explore the role of nutrition in oral health and provide tips for improving dietary habits to promote good oral health.